BREAKING: Selangor FA's Wan Zack Haikal could be out for eight months | Goal.com

 BY ZULHILMI ZAINAL Follow on Twitter

-Wan Zack Haikal Wan Noor could be missing the 2019 league campaign of his new team Selangor, following an injury, according to head coach B. Satiananthan.
+Wan Zack Haikal Wan Noor could be missing the 2019 league campaign for his new club Selangor due to an ACL injury, according to head coach B. Satiananthan.

 He had slipped unchallenged in the first half of the Red Giants' Tuesday friendly match against Singapore's Home United and had to be substituted off, although he was able to walk off the pitch unassisted.